 Meetings of the Gonzaga Socratic Club are normally held once a month during the academic year, four times each semester.
-The 2021-22 Academic Year marks the 18th year of operation of the Gonzaga Socratic Club; information about this semester can be found on the current schedule page.
+The 2023-24 Academic Year marks the 20th anniversary of the Gonzaga Socratic Club.
+A special event of this 20th anniversary year is a talk by C.S.
+Lewis scholar and historian of the Oxford Socratic Club, Jim Stockton, who will address Lewis's role in the Oxford Socratic Club as a model of integrating faith and reason.
+Information on this and other events scheduled for Fall 2023 can be found on the current schedule page

 The Gonzaga Socratic Club takes its inspiration